 LVC is a member of the following: American Association of Colleges; National Association of Independent Colleges and Universities; Pennsylvania Foundation for Independent Colleges; College Entrance Examination Board; College Scholarship Service; Council of Independent Colleges; National Collegiate Athletic Association; Middle Atlantic States Collegiate Athletic Conference; and the Eastern College Athletic Conference.

-83% of the 2012 cohort of full-time, first time bachelor’s degree seekers returned for 2013.
-This ranks LVC among the top two percent for average freshman retention rate among our 367 regional institutions in U.S. News and World Report's 2014 "America's Best Colleges."
+85% of the 2013 cohort of full-time, first time bachelor’s degree seekers returned for 2014.
+This ranks LVC among the top three percent for average freshman retention rate among our 364 regional institutions in U.S. News and World Report's 2015 "America's Best Colleges."

 |Two or more races